archlinux/alpm/alpm-types/resources/specification/alpm-db-descv1.5.md

 The value must be one of the following:

 - `none`: The package integrity and authenticity is not validated.
-- `md5`: The package is validated against an accompanying MD-5 hash digest in an **alpm-repo-database** that belongs to the repository from which the package is installed.
+- `md5`: The package is validated against an accompanying MD-5 hash digest in an **alpm-repo-db** that belongs to the repository from which the package is installed.
-- `sha256`: The package is validated against an accompanying SHA-256 hash digest in the **alpm-repo-database** that belongs to the repository from which the package is installed.
+- `sha256`: The package is validated against an accompanying SHA-256 hash digest in the **alpm-repo-db** that belongs to the repository from which the package is installed.
 - `pgp`: The package's authenticity and integrity is validated using a detached **OpenPGP signature**[5] and a system-wide collection of **OpenPGP certificates**[6].

 ### %REPLACES%